Deferred? Write a letter of continued interest and choose your EDII school!

 Explanation:

 Avoid cliches such as the signing of the Declaration of Independence or the moon landing at all costs.
-Be unique.
-Tell the reader about a time period or event they may not be familiar with, and explain why it’s cool in your opinion.
-This is a chance to show the reader your personality, not that you did your homework.
+The most important element of a standout answer to this prompt is uniqueness.
+Tell the reader about a time period or event they may not be familiar with and explain why you find it fascinating.
+This is a chance to show the reader your personality and passions, not that you did your homework.
 Therefore, it’s best if the event is related to one of your academic interests!

 l